f5devcentral/access-labs/class3/module7/lab01.rst

 	|image002|

 #.
-Scroll down the page until you see **101 Intro to Access Foundational Concepts** on the left
+Scroll down the page until you see **306 Per-Session Access Control** on the left

    |image003|

 #.
-Hover over tile **Intro to Per-Request Policies**.
+Hover over tile **Cert Auth to Kerberos SSOs**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    +---------------+-------------+
    | |image004|    | |image005|  |